9/11 survivors, future first responders connect at Manatee Technical Institute ceremony (Bradenton Herald)

 LAKEWOOD RANCH — Morgan Davis was in the first grade at Gene Witt Elementary School when two planes struck the World Trade Center in New York on Sept.
 11, 2001.

 “We were reading a book and the teacher had to put the TV on,” recalls Davis, now 18.
-“I didn’t even know what was happening.”
+“I did not even know what was happening.”

 Ari Moss was in the second grade when the horror of 9/11 unfolded, triggering a lockdown at her school in Apollo Beach.

-“I just remember everyone was crying and we were like, ‘Why are they crying?’ … I didn’t know what was going on.”
+“I just remember everyone was crying and we were like, ‘Why are they crying?’ … I did not know what was going on.”

 Davis and Moss were among the dozens of young Manatee Technical Institute students who assembled Wednesday morning outside the school’s East Campus for the annual “Lakewood Ranch Remembers 9-11” ceremony.
 The future first-responders and technical professionals, who were mere children on that fateful day, gathered to honor the memories of those who were lost and to hear from someone who was there.